Creating a Test Active Directory Domain Controller

 - Create two users: Bob Johnson and Mary Smith

-- Add Bob to the Accounting group and Mary to both the Account and IT groups
+- Add Bob to the Accounting group and Mary to the Account and IT groups

-- In your Auth0 account, create a new Active Directory/LDAP connection with the name
+- Using the Auth0 Management Dashboard, create a new Active Directory/LDAP connection with the name

 auth0-test-adby following these steps.

 NOTE: Be sure to copy the Ticket URL that is generated at the end of those instructions.